elegoupil/graveler/README.md

 ## Overview

-{graveler} is a wrapper for the [{golem}](https://engineering-shiny.org/) package built by several intelligent people over at ThinkR.
+{graveler} is a wrapper for the [{golem}](https://engineering-shiny.org/) package.
+This fork also includes a specific package to add UNHCR standard look and feel.
 At a high level, {golem} turns your shiny dashboards into a package framework and allows you to build and deploy them almost exactly as you would an R package.
-This allows for better documentation, testing, robustness, etc. It’s an amazing guide to engineering dashboards, but the concepts themselves can be complex and technical.
+This allows for better documentation, testing, robustness, etc.

-{graveler} abstracts away its technical side and set defaults for your development workflow (and sets up company branding while you are at it).
+{graveler} abstracts away its technical side and set defaults for your development workflow.
 You can make a working dashboard in less than a minute!

 ## Why Bother?